Public Policy Engagement

 Click here for more information on Celgene PAC and Political Contributions Governance and Transparency.

-Click here for the First Half 2017 Political Contributions Report, including all political contributions by Celgene PAC and the Company made in the U.S. in the first half of 2017.
+Click here for the Second Half 2017 Political Contributions Report, including all political contributions by Celgene PAC and the Company made in the U.S. in the second half of 2017.

 Previous Political Contributions Reports